lupyuen/lupyuen.github.io/src/lorawan3.md

     -   __Zephyr__ maintains a [__Complete Fork__](https://github.com/zephyrproject-rtos/loramac-node) of the entire LoRaWAN Repo by Semtech.
 Which gets embedded during the Zephyr build.

-    The Zephyr approach is probably the best way to __keep our LoRaWAN Stack in sync__ with Semtech's.
+    We're adopting the Zephyr approach to __keep our LoRaWAN Stack in sync__ with Semtech's.

 1. We have already ported LoRaWAN to __BL602 IoT SDK__ [(see this)](https://lupyuen.github.io/articles/lorawan), why are we porting again to NuttX?